-- 3.5 The AGS is the formal statement that records and publishes a council's governance arrangements. - 3.6 An AGS is required to be published on an annual basis.
-Professional guidance issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) states that the production and publication of the AGS are the final stages of an ongoing review of governance, and not activities that can be planned and viewed in isolation.
-Compilation of the AGS involves the Council in: - reviewing the adequacy of its governance arrangements - knowing where it needs to improve these arrangements - communicating to users and stakeholders how better governance leads to best quality public services - 3.7 The working group has reviewed the Council's governance arrangements and has produced the AGS for 2012/13 (attached at Appendix B).
-This has included consultation with other Officers across the Council where appropriate to ensure full coverage.
-For example, the Director of Community and Planning Services to consider the impact of the Local Development Framework.
-The AGS has been produced in accordance with CIPFA guidelines and includes commentary on: - the governance environment and how this is reviewed to determine its effectiveness; and - issues of significance that require addressing as part of the review of effectiveness - 3.8 A Work Plan, produced in June 2012, was progressed during 2012/13 to address key issues identified to maintain and strengthen the governance environment.
-These are detailed in Section E of the AGS and include: - Implementation of the new Standards regime for local government - Introducing a process to allow local groups to bid for community assets - Consulting on the preferred Growth Strategy for South Derbyshire
+- 3.2 The AGS is the formal statement that records and publishes a council's governance arrangements; it is a statutory requirement to publish an AGS on an annual basis. - 3.3 Guidance issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) states that the production and publication of the AGS, are the final stages of an on-going review of governance and not activities that can be planned and viewed in isolation.
+Compilation of the AGS involves the Council in:

-- Updating arrangements for risk management - Reviewing policy towards safeguarding children and vulnerable adults - Introducing management competencies for officers - Reviewing arrangements to ensure value for money in procurement activity - 3.9 The proposed plan for 2013/14 is also detailed Section E of the AGS.
+- reviewing the adequacy of its governance arrangements - knowing where it needs to improve these arrangements - communicating to stakeholders how better governance leads to best quality public services - 3.4 The proposed AGS for 2013/14 is attached.
+It is led by the Council's Monitoring Officer in consultation with the Council's Chief Officers.
+The AGS has been produced in accordance with the CIPFA guidelines and includes commentary on: - the governance environment and how this is reviewed to determine its effectiveness; and - issues of significance that require addressing as part of the review of effectiveness - 3.5 A Work Plan, considered and approved by the Committee in June 2013, was progressed during 2013/14 to address some issues identified to maintain and strengthen the governance environment.
+These were: - Continuing to review the Local Code of Corporate Governance half yearly - A new Leadership and Development Programme for Officers - An on-going review of Members Training and the induction process - Application of the new Internal Auditing Standards for the Public Sector - Introduction of E-committees to make greater use of IT in local democracy - Introducing a policy for developing Neighbourhood Plans in local communities - Updating the Scheme of Delegation to reflect the new Council structure - Reviewing the Whistleblowing Policy following new legislation that was expected in October 2013 - 3.6 The proposed plan for 2014/15 is also detailed in Appendix 1 of the AGS.
 These actions have been identified to maintain robust Governance and to ensure arrangements keep abreast of a changing environment.
-The work programme includes: - Continuing to review the Local Code of Corporate Governance half yearly - A new Leadership and Development Programme for Officers - An on-going review of Members Training and the induction process - Application of the new Internal Auditing Standards for the Public Sector - Introduction of E-committees to make greater use of IT in local democracy - Introducing a policy for developing Neighbourhood Plans in local communities - Updating the Scheme of Delegation to reflect the new Council structure - Reviewing the Whistleblowing Policy following new legislation expected in October 2013 - 3.10 Primarily, these areas have been highlighted from a review of the Local Code of Corporate Governance, audit work during 2012/13, the Council's improvement programme, together with changes in legislation.
-The work plan will be monitored through the Local Code.
+The work programme includes: - Expanding the publication of "open data" in accordance with the Government's new Transparency Code for Local Government. - Implementing a Data Management Policy to provide a consistent process corporately, to ensure that data handled at the Council is kept secure and then stored and destroyed in accordance with regulations. - 3.7 Primarily, these areas have been highlighted from a review of the Local Code of Corporate Governance, audit work during 2013/14, the Council's improvement programme, together with changes in legislation.
+The work plan will be monitored through the Local Code. - 4.0 Financial Implications Page 83 of 100